MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/get-started-with-retail-teams-templates.md

 ## <a name="use-team-templates-with-microsoft-graph"></a>Usar os modelos do Teams com o Microsoft Graph

-Os desenvolvedores podem usar o Microsoft Graph para criar equipes a partir de modelos de equipe pré-criados.
-Para saber mais sobre como usar modelos de equipe com o Microsoft Graph, consulte [ Introdução aos modelos de equipe usando Microsoft Graph](get-started-with-teams-templates.md), [Visão geral da API do Microsoft Teams](/graph/teams-concept-overview?view=graph-rest-1.0) e [tipo de recurso teamsTemplate](/graph/api/resources/teamstemplate?view=graph-rest-1.0).
+Developers can use Microsoft Graph to create teams from pre-built team templates.
+To learn more about using team templates with Microsoft Graph, see [Get started with team templates using Microsoft Graph](get-started-with-teams-templates.md), [Microsoft Teams API overview](/graph/teams-concept-overview?view=graph-rest-1.0), and [teamsTemplate resource type](/graph/api/resources/teamstemplate?view=graph-rest-1.0).

 Aqui estão os modelos de equipe de varejo pré-criados.